3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Links are defined by back-referencing the output of one node to the input of another node.

-The 'length' node computes the length of the input vector 'pos'.
-The connection to the input vector 'pos' is established through the 'vectorref' element.
+The `<i:length>` node computes the length of the input vector 'pos'.
+The connection to the input vector 'pos' is established through the `<i:vectorref>` element.
 References have the format [nodename].[outputname].
 In the case of funcion arguments the nodename is the resesrved name 'inputs'.

 The 'subtraction' node computes the difference between the length of the input vector 'pos' and the scalar value 'radius'.
-The connection to the length output is established through the 'scalarref' element.
+The connection to the length output is established through the `<i:scalarref>` element.

-The 'out' element defines the output of the function.
-The connection to the subtraction output is established through the 'scalarref' element.
+The `<i:out>` element defines the output of the function.
+The connection to the subtraction output is established through the `<i:scalarref>` element.

 It showcases the flexibility of defining various mathematical operations like length computation and subtraction through nested nodes within the function.
-The result of these computations can be accessed through the <i:out> member.
+The result of these computations can be accessed through the `<i:out>` member.

 Furthermore, a function can include basic mathematical operations like additions, subtractions, and multiplications to cosines, logarithms or clamping.
 The operations can use different types like scalars, vectors, and matrices.